I’m often asked which tools I use in my business:

 How did I build my website?

-How do I make my launching soon page?
+How did I make my launching soon page?

 Where do I get my ‘iPad’ graphics from?

-Here are the online business tools I use to run my online business.
+So here are the online business tools I use to run my coaching and consulting business.

 They aren’t the only ones available by any means but they’re the ones I use, know and love.